-Asking you to step into the Stone Age will not work.
-Kids will be exposed to mass media at school and even at the gym there are TVs on every wall with all those wonderful “important messages from our sponsors.”
+Asking you (or the kiddos) to step into the Stone Age will not work.
+Kids will be exposed to mass media at school.
+Even at the gym there are TVs on every wall with all those wonderful “important messages from our sponsors.”
 A media detox doesn’t mean you will never be exposed to the mantra.
 Instead, you reduce your exposure to an absolute minimum so the effects are limited, if not eliminated.

 In Step 2 you need to replace mass media with something nurturing, educational, and productive.
 Entertainment is a large part of our lives.
 With intelligent money practices, we have plenty of free time to enjoy life.
 Financial security allows you more time outdoors with family and friends.
 It is about time the kids learn to throw ball with dad again.
 It is about time the family enjoys a walk in the woods or park.
 The Accountant family likes to throw the Frisbee now and again.
 It is great fun and good exercise.
 We have plenty of laughs too.

-Netflix and other commercial free forms of entertainment are good choices.
+Netflix and other commercial free forms of entertainment are good choices, but beware of product placement in movies.
 Also consider Caveman TV.
 The library and books are also good ways to pass time in a fun and productive way without constant interruptions to spend money.

 Then there is the competition between parents!
 Talk about an insane mindset.
 These bottom-feeding Cretans think they must keep up with everything you do and then up you one.
-When you don’t meet their higher level stupid spending they look down their nose than you.
+When you don’t meet their higher level stupid spending they look down their nose at you.
 Their kids are better than your kids.
-There is a finger somewhere around the middle of my hand, when extended by itself, explains my attitude accurately.

 Back when I was in school I walked uphill both ways, in snow, even during summer.

 My freshman year of high school I was in an agriculture class.
 I was a member of the Future Farmers of America (FFA).
 To raise money (sound familiar), FFA sold light bulbs.
 I was a bit of a salesman/businessman already at that age.
 My first year I was the highest seller of light bulbs in school history.
-Since even in a rural community farmers were considered dirtballs, I got a minor pat on the back for my efforts.
+Since even in a rural community farmers are not always respected, I got a minor pat on the back for my efforts.
 I expected nothing for my efforts so it did not bother me.

 Needless to say I never sold a single thing for the school again.
 I did sell stuff and started a wholesale business on my own while in high school, but that is a story for another day.
 From that day forward I refused to take the school, teachers, or the principle seriously.
 The vast majority, and most important part, of my education came all in one day.
 If the school needed me to raise money so bad, who was teaching whom?